 What NQTs look for in a school for their induction year

-Hi, I’m Marc and I’m a supply teacher in Greater London through Zen Educate.
+Hi, I’m Marc and I’m a supply teacher in London through Zen Educate.
 I’m trained as a secondary mathematics teacher with a wide range of primary school experience.

 Three years ago, I started work in Higher Education where my responsibilities are teaching on the BA Ed Primary course, PGCE secondary course and Subject Knowledge Enhancement (SKE) course.
 My other priorities are observing teaching students in primary and secondary schools.
 As my specialism is mathematics, I always aim to observe maths lessons but I also observe many English, science and foundation subjects.
 During my recent PGCE observations of secondary mathematics I saw that the students had grown from ‘the scary new PGCE’ to a transformed teacher with presence in the classroom but just needed ‘polishing’ to develop into an Newly Qualified Teacher (NQT).